How to resize logical volume management devices that use Azure Disk Encryption

 sudo lvresize -r -L +2G /dev/vgname/lvname

-Screenshot showing the code that resizes the local volume.
-The results are highlighted.
+Screenshot showing the code that resizes the local volume with the results highlighted.

 Here we use the -r option to also resize the file system.